MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 > [!NOTE]
 > In the near future, the _Time between evaluations_ will be removed, and a value of 0 will be required.

-### Passing Pipeline Run Information to Azure Function / REST API Checks
+### Pass Pipeline Run Information to Checks

-When configuring the check, you can specify the pipeline run information you wish to send to your Azure Function / REST API check.
+When configuring the check, you can specify the pipeline run information you wish to send to your check.
 At a minimum, you should send:
 - `"PlanUrl": "$(system.CollectionUri)"`
 - `"ProjectId": "$(system.TeamProjectId)"`
 - `"HubName": "$(system.HostType)"`